fwmechanic/shell/README.md

 ## What

-* These scripts are expected to run on both Linux and "git for Windows" (hereinafter: "git bash") bash shell.
+* These scripts are expected to run on both Linux and "git for Windows" (hereinafter: "git bash") bash shells.
 * Bash version 4+ is assumed.
 * The worktree for this repo is expected to be added to PATH.